IkiliagwuC/Natural-Language-Processing/README.md

 # Natural-Language-Processing

 In this project the basics of Natural Language Processing are introduced.

-And a data set from UCI machine learning dataset was used for spam filtering.
+A data set from UCI machine learning dataset was used for spam filtering.

 Tools used :
+-Python
+-Pandas
+-Matplotlib
+-NLTK
+-seaborn